matthewtole/ink-component-table/README.md

 # @matthewtole/ink-table

-# @matthewtole/ink-table

-@matthewtole/ink-table is a component for Ink that renders a table.
+This is a table component for [Ink](https://github.com/vadimdemedes/ink).

 ## Demo